Visual Neuroscience Lab

 Hint: you can copy/paste both commands from above and execute them by pressing enter simultaneously, it doesn´t matter

-With the setup done, you can now run the command:
+With the setup done, you can now run the command (for more information about the commands/flag, please refer to the fMRIprep documentation:

 fmriprep /home/jovyan/website/bids /home/jovyan/website/bids/derivatives/fmriprep participant --bold2t1w-init header --force-bbr -w /home/jovyan/website/fmriprep_tmp --output-spaces T1w fsaverage fsnative --participant-label sub-999 --nprocs 8 --mem 10000 --skip_bids_validation --stop-on-first-crash -v --fs-license-file /home/jovyan/website/freesurferlicense/license.txt